Zairil Khir Johari

 Zairil Khir Johari (born 17 October 1982) is a Malaysian politician who has served as Member of the Penang State Executive Council (EXCO) in the Pakatan Harapan (PH) state administration under Chief Minister Chow Kon Yeow and Member of the Penang State Legislative Assembly (MLA) for Tanjong Bunga since May 2018.
 He served as the Member of Parliament (MP) for Bukit Bendera from May 2013 to May 2018.
-He is a member of the Democratic Action Party, a component party of the PH state ruling but federal opposition coalition.
-In DAP, he served as the Assistant National Publicity Secretary from September 2013 to March 2022, State Vice-Chairman of Penang since December 2013 and Parliamentary Spokesperson of Education, Science and Technology.
-He is the son of Khir Johari, former federal minister and prominent politician from Barisan Nasional (BN) and Alliance who are the opposing coalitions of PH.
+He is a member of the Democratic Action Party, a component party of the PH coalition.
+In DAP, he served as the Assistant National Publicity Secretary from September 2013 to March 2022, State Vice Chairman of Penang since December 2013 and Parliamentary Spokesperson of Education, Science and Technology.
+He is the son of Khir Johari, former federal minister and prominent politician from Barisan Nasional (BN) and Alliance.

 Early life, education and early career

 Zairil attended the Multimedia University in Cyberjaya, graduating with a bachelor's degree in Information Systems Engineering.
 He then received a Master of Arts from the School of Oriental and African Studies, University of London.
-Upon his return to Malaysia, he started Chocolab, where he was the chief executive officer.
+Upon his return to Malaysia, he started Chocolab, where he was the Chief Executive Officer.
 In late 2010, he left the business to pursue politics full-time.